-Fault and Fire 1 Relay Terminals
+Urgent Fault and Fire 1 Relay Terminals

-The Urgent and Minor Fault relays are energized during normal operation while the Fire 1 relay is only energized when a Fire 1 is detected.
-The operation of the relays are summarized in the following table.
+The Urgent Fault relay is energized during normal operation while the Fire 1 relay is only energized when a Fire 1 is detected.
+The operation of these two relays is summarized in the following table.